amidukr/pak-c-mak/README.md

   - **Distribution mode**: Automated build from remote git repositories.
 C++ modules are download from remote git repositories.
   - **Development mode**: Used to debug local changes to C++ modules.
 C++ modules are found on local workstation.

-Notes:
-- **pak-c-mak** effectively can work with multiple repositories, if another repository for required module already exist, using pak-c-mak it is possible to add references to external repositories as many as needed.
-- **pak-c-mak** have special mode for local development, where packages will be found in local copy first.
-This approach is useful to test latest local changes before publishing them into remote.

 For complete command list please run help command: [pak-c-mak help](commands/pak-c-mak-help)

 # Requirements